LineGames/Leggiero/Documents/en/_sources/docs/19_known_issues.rst.txt

 There are some known, but not fixed, issues:

-* In iOS platform, screen is black-outed during a few frame after splash screen shown.

 * OpenGL ES output is now shown after re-launch of the app from termination by back button.
   EGL\'s internal state problem is a suspected cause, because exit by back button destory no the process but the Activity.